juttle/juttle-engine/docs/jobs-api.md

 ###POST /api/v0/jobs

 Returns the jobID of the job created by running the program included in the POST body, in conjunction with a set of input values.
-This is how outrigger "runs" a program.
+This is how juttle-engine "runs" a program.
 If an observer id is specified in the bundle, all websockets listening on the indicated observer id will be notified of the new job invocation.

 The program can either be provided as a program bundle (i.e. the result from using the `/paths/*path*` endpoint) or it can be a direct pathname: